mkbansal0588/AZDevops/modules/module05b.md

 ## 🧑‍💼 To-Do Activities

 - Exercise 1: Complete the exercise mentioned in [Module 05](../modules/module05.md) and deploy the changes to UAT and PROD data factory using automation pipeline
+- Exercise 2: Convert this YAML pipeline into generic template for deployment.
+	- Hint: Make use of variables.

 ## :tada: Summary